-Aged seven, Francesco Scannella’s world turns upside down when he is uprooted from his English suburban home, and sent to the heartland of the Cosa Nostra.
-He quickly forgets that he ever spoke English and survives by the sharpness of his wit and the strength of his fists, adopting the machismo ways of his elders.
-Every day is a fight for survival, gang violence is the norm, and the Mafia rules.
+Sicilian Shadows recounts the life of Francesco Scannella, whose world turns upside down when he is uprooted from his English suburban home, and sent to the heartland of the Cosa Nostra.
+As a result he forgets that he ever spoke English and survives by the sharpness of his wit and the strength of his fists, adopting the machismo ways of his elders.
+Consequently, every day is a fight for survival, gang violence is the norm, and the Mafia rules.

-Sicilian Shadows, Francesco Scannella’s first book, is an absorbing story of the loss of innocence, a homage to a homeland, and a history lesson about one of the most misunderstood societies in the world: light years away from cosmopolitan Palermo and the paparazzi glitz of 1960s Italy.
+Sicilian Shadows is an absorbing story of the loss of innocence, a homage to a homeland, and a history lesson about one of the most misunderstood societies in the world.
+A Sicily that was light years away from cosmopolitan Palermo and the paparazzi glitz of 1960s Italy.

 I should have stood in pristine flannels, proudly fielding at silly mid-off.

 I should have faced spinners with a stiff upper lip and stroked fours all around the village green.
 I would have bowled like the wind and walked without the umpire’s finger.